scoopxyz/OpenColorIO/docs/introduction.rst

 * At texture publish time, before mipmaps are generated, all color processing is applied.
 Internally at SPI we use a modified version of OpenImageIO's maketx that also links to OpenColorIO.
-We intend to make this code available as soon as possible.
-In the meantime, the OpenColorIO 'ocioconvert' script included in examples can be relied upon.
+This code is available on the public OIIO repository.
 Color processing (linearization) is applied before mipmap generation in order to assure energy preservation in the render.
-  If the opposite processing order were used, (mipmap in the original space, color convert in the shader), the apparent intensity of texture values would change as the object approached to receeded to the camera.
+  If the opposite processing order were used, (mipmap in the original space, color convert in the shader), the apparent intensity of texture values would change as the object approached or receded from the camera.

 * The original texture filenames contain the colorspace information as a substring, to signify processing intent.

-* Textures that contain data (bump maps, opacity maps, blend maps, etc) are labelled with the nc colorspaces according to their bitdepth.
+* Textures that contain data (bump maps, opacity maps, blend maps, etc) are labeled with the nc colorspaces according to their bitdepth.

  *Example: an 8-bit opacity map -> skin_opacity_nc8.tif

 * Painted textures that are intended to modulate diffuse color components are labelled dt (standing for "diffuse texture").
 The dt8 colorspace is designed